 Another must-see is the 19th century Villa Axel Munthe, a residence of a Swedish Doctor Axel Munthe.
 It has a beautiful gardens.

-You can easily find traditional hotels, guest houses, hostels, and Bed & Breakfast in Anacapri.
+You can easily find traditional hotels, guest houses, hostels, and bed & breakfasts in Anacapri.
+There are more choices in affordable accommodation options in Anacapri compared to Capri Town.

-Stay In Anacapri If you want all the conveniences of a larger town but with lighter crowds than the island’s capital; you are trying to stick to a smaller budget; you want easy access to the best hiking routes on the island.
+Stay In Anacapri If you less crowds than the island’s capital; you are trying to stick to a smaller budget; you love walking and hiking; you want local atmosphere;

-Best places to stay in capri in Anacapri:
+Best places to stay in Capri in Anacapri for first-time visitors:

 luxury ($$$): Capri Palace Jumeirah this exclusive hotel has outdoor swimming pool, a winning-award Capri Beauty Farm and Spa, a sun terrace, and a White Museum.
 You can enjoy food at its various restaurants: Il Ragù, L’Olivo, with its 2 Michelin stars, and the only beach club of the island Il Riccio, with 1 Michelin star.